 The shea industry in West Africa is rapidly expanding.
-Demand for shea butter produced in the region increased by more than 1,200 percent over the last 10 years.
-The industry is centered on women; more than 16 million rural women in Africa contribute to their household incomes by collecting shea nuts.
+Demand for shea butter produced in the region has nearly doubled in the past ten years, and shea is now an important ingredient in food and cosmetic products worldwide.
+The industry is centered on women; more than 16 million rural women in Africa contribute to their household incomes by collecting and processing shea kernels.

-• Traceablilty: Facilitating purchases between collector groups and shea nut buyers to promote traceability and encourage faster processing.
+- Traceablilty: Facilitating purchases between collector groups and kernel buyers to improve linkages and encourage faster processing.

-The Global Shea Alliance expands the worldwide market for shea through media promotion, international events and policy advocacy.
+Industry Promotion: The Global Shea Alliance expands the worldwide market for shea through media promotion, international events, and policy advocacy.

-Collaboration: The Global Shea Alliance partners with and supports national seed associations in six countries (Benin, Burkina Faso, Mali, Cote d’Ivoire, Ghana, and Nigeria) in order to leverage public and private sector resources to improve the competitiveness and sustainability of each country’s shea industry.
+Collaboration: The Global Shea Alliance partners with and supports national associations in six countries (Benin, Burkina Faso, Mali, Côte d’Ivoire, Ghana, and Nigeria) in order to leverage public and private sector resources to improve the competitiveness and sustainability of each country’s shea industry.

 Mandate: Through public-private partnerships, the GSA promotes industry sustainability, quality practices and standards, and demand for shea in food and cosmetics